soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-secure-score.md

 - SharePoint Administrator

  Users who aren't assigned an admin role won't be able to access Secure Score.

-## FAQs

-### Who can see my results?

-Results are filtered to show scores only to people in your organization who are assigned an admin role (global admin or a custom admin role).

-### My score changed.
-How do I figure out why?

-On the **Score Analyzer** page, click a data point for a specific day, then scroll down to see the completed and incomplete actions for that day to find out what changed.

-### Does the Secure Score measure my risk of getting breached?

-In short, no. Secure Score does not express an absolute measure of how likely you are to get breached.
-It expresses the extent to which you have adopted features that can offset the risk of being breached.
-No service can guarantee that you will not be breached, and the Secure Score should not be interpreted as a guarantee in any way.

-### How should I interpret my score?

-You're given points for configuring recommended security features or performing security-related tasks (such as viewing reports).
-Some actions are scored for partial completion, like enabling multi-factor authentication (MFA) for your users.
-Your Secure Score is directly representative of the Microsoft security services you use.
-Remember that security should always be balanced with usability.
-All security controls have a user impact component.
-Controls with low user impact should have little to no effect on your users' day-to-day operations.

-To see your score history, go to the **Score Analyzer** page.
-Choose a specific date to see which controls were enabled for that day and what points you earned for each one.

-### I have an idea for another control.
-How do I let you know what it is?

-We'd love to hear from you.
-Please post your ideas on the [Office Security, Privacy &amp; Compliance community](https://go.microsoft.com/fwlink/?linkid=836898).
-We're listening and want the Secure Score to include all options that are important to you.

-### Something isn't working right.
-Who should I contact?

-If you have any issues, please let us know by posting in the [Office Security, Privacy &amp; Compliance community](hhttps://techcommunity.microsoft.com/t5/Security-Privacy-Compliance/bd-p/security_privacy).
-We're monitoring the community and will provide help.

-### My organization only has certain security features.
-Does this affect my score?

-Secure Score calculates your score based on the services you purchased.
-For example, if you only purchased an Exchange Online plan, you won't be scored for SharePoint Online security features.
-The denominator of the score is the sum of all the baselines for the controls that apply to the products you purchased.
-The numerator is the sum of all the controls for which you completed, or partially completed, the actions to fulfill that control.

 ## Related topics